-While the increase in arrivals of asylum seekers throughout 2017 has exacerbated difficulties in accessing reception, the actual conditions in reception facilities have not deteriorated since reception capacity was increased.
+While the increase in arrivals of asylum seekers throughout 2018 has exacerbated difficulties in accessing reception, the actual conditions in reception facilities have not deteriorated since reception capacity was increased.
+The problem asylum seekers face on some occasions is the long waiting time before they can be placed in accommodation facilities.